Visiting Ngong Ping Village–The Heart of Lantau Island

 Ngong Ping Village

-Occupying 15,000 square meters with buildings constructed in classic Chinese style, Ngong Ping Village is situated right beside the upper terminus of Ngong Ping 360 Cable Car Station.
-An assortment of shops, restaurants, and visual attractions, the Village is the perfect base for visitors to familiarize themselves with other key attractions of Lantau Island before venturing out.
+Occupying 15,000 square meters and with buildings constructed in classic Chinese style, Ngong Ping Village is situated right beside the upper terminus of the Ngong Ping 360 Cable Car Ride.
+A well-maintained assortment of shops, restaurants, and visual attractions, the Village is the perfect base for visitors to familiarize themselves with other key attractions of Lantau Island before venturing out.
 With many of the restaurants serving Asian and Hong Kong specialties, the Village is naturally also great for meals or sampling local delicacies.
-In addition, the Walking With Buddha interactive experience at the heart of the Village offers a terse introduction to the founding of Buddhism.
+In addition, the Walking With Buddha interactive experience at the heart of Ngong Ping Village offers a terse introduction to the founding of Buddhism.
 For visitors new to this ancient faith, this summary is invaluable before visiting nearby Po Lin Monastery.

 Ngong Ping Piazza